grafana/mimir/docs/blocks-storage/querier.md

   [default_evaluation_interval: <duration> | default = 1m]

   # Active query tracker monitors active queries, and writes them to the file in
   # given directory.
-If Cortex discovers any queries in this log during startup,
+If Mimir discovers any queries in this log during startup,
   # it will log them to the log file.
 Setting to empty value disables active
   # query tracker, which also disables -querier.max-concurrent option.
   # CLI flag: -querier.active-query-tracker-dir